Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Experiments

-\myPara{Impact of CFFA and CFM} Starting from SegFormer~\cite{xie2021segformer}, we first add CFFA by using MLP to process the context tokens and then merge them with the target features.
-We obtain mIoU of 37.6.
-Then we add both CFFA and CFM on the baseline, which is our final model.
-The segmentation mIoU is 38.5.
-It shows that both CFFA and CFM are valuable for the proposed CFFM mechanism.
+\myPara{Impact of CFFA and CFM.} Starting from SegFormer~\cite{xie2021segformer}, we only add CFFA to extract contextual tokens.
+To mine the generated contexts, we use an MLP to process them, which are finally merged with the target features.
+For this variant of only using CFFA, we obtain a mIoU of 37.6\%, outperforming the baseline with a mIoU of 36.5\% by 1.1\% gain.
+Then, we add both CFFA and CFM on top of the baseline, which is our final model (CFFM) for learning \textit{local temporal contexts}.
+The segmentation performance (mIoU) for CFFM is 38.5\%.
+These facts verify that both CFFA and CFM modules are valuable and essential to the proposed CFFM mechanism for learning local temporal contexts.

+\myPara{Impact on the Receptive Fields.} To investigate the impact of receptive fields, we conduct ablation study on different $r=\{r_{t-k_1},r_{t-k_2},r_{t-k_3},r\}$.
+As mentioned previously, we use three reference frames, with $k_1=9$, $k_2=6$, and $k_3=3$, following \cite{miao2021vspw}.
+Note that larger receptive fields mean that the larger region/context is used by the network and more context tokens are generated, leading to more computational cost in the proposed CFM module.
+For fairness, when studying the impact of $r$, we keep other parameters unchanged.
+The ablation study is conducted on the VSPW~\cite{miao2021vspw} validation set.

+The results are shown in Tab.~\ref{table:ablation_r}.
+We have several observations.
+First, when using small receptive fields, our method achieves the mIoU of 37.2\%, which is already better than the baseline (SegFormer~\cite{xie2021segformer}) with the mIoU of 36.5\%.
+Second, when increasing the receptive fields so that the model can see larger regions in farther frames, the performance significantly improves, from 37.2\% to 39.2\%, implying the value of static and motional contexts.
+Third, further increasing the receptive fields to $\{49,35,21,7\}$ does not boost performance.
+The possible reason is that when receptive fields become large enough, no further useful contexts can be exploited.
+In general, using a reasonable $r$ gives good performance and our method is robust to the reasonable choice of the receptive fields $r$.

+\myPara{Impact on the Pooling Windows.} To investigate the impact of pooling kernels/windows, we conduct ablation study on different $p=\{p_{t-k_1},p_{t-k_2},p_{t-k_3},p_t\}$, where $k_1=9$, $k_2=6$, and $k_3=3$, following \cite{miao2021vspw}.
+While ablating $p$, we keep other parameters the same for fair comparisons.
+Note that a smaller pooling window indicates more fine-grained features are extracted, and hence more context tokens are generated, leading to more computational cost in our multi-head non-self attention layer.
+The ablation study is conducted on the VSPW~\cite{miao2021vspw} validation set.

+The results are shown in Tab.~\ref{table:ablation_p}.
+First, for different choices of pooling windows $p$, our method is much better than the SegFormer~\cite{xie2021segformer} baseline with mIoU of 36.5\%.
+When increasing the granularity (more fine-grained features are exploited) from $\{7,7,7,1\}$ to $\{7,5,3,1\}$, and to $\{5,3,3,1\}$, better mIoU scores are obtained, \ie, from 38.3\% to 38.5\%, and to 38.7\%.
+In general, our method is robust to the choice of $p$ and the reasonable $p$ gives a good performance.